WebAssembly/spec/md-proto/WebAssembly.md

          the element initializer array is required to be less than the initial size declared for the table.
-       - The start offset is required to be greater than the index of any element in the table that will be initialized by a prior initializer.
+       - The start offset is required to be greater than the index of any element in the table that will be initialized by a prior element in the array.
        - For each element of the indexed table element initializer:
           - The type of the elements of the selected index space are required to be compatible with the type of the table to be initialized.